darethas/blog/content/posts/hex.md

 Today, outside of Super Bowls, time units, angles, and watch faces [^1], the the vast majority of people know numbers as being 0-9.
 This is known as the Indo-Arabic numeral system (Fun fact: Zero wasn't discovered until 628 AD by an Indian mathematician and astronomer named Brahmagupta).

 Besides numerals, another important component in a numeral system is the _positional notation_.
 Most of us are taught from a young age how to count using the positional notation of base 10, also known as decimal.
-You may recall being taught in school the different "places" that a number, such as the "ones", "tens", "hundreds", and so on.
-Positional systems are what allow you to easily express larger values beyond the basic numerals of 0-9.
+You may recall being taught in school the different "places" such as the "ones", "tens", "hundreds", and so on.
+This is an example of a positional system which is what allow you to easily express larger values beyond the basic numerals of 0-9.
 The Babylonians were credited with creating the first positional system referred to in modern times as _Sexagesimal_.
 The overwhelming majority of the world uses decimal today.

 Thus, when we think of "numbers" in the modern sense, we are really talking about two things: a numeral system, such as Indo-Arabic, and a positional system, such as base 10.

-If we attempt to visualize base 10, it might look something like this:
+If we attempt to visualize base 10 without the numerals, it might look something like this:

 ```
 // the base 10 positional system: